The "easiest" way to change

 Because emotion contains data, information, at the end of its running out.
 I need that data to help me form my true response to events coming into my mind.
 If I’m going downhill too fast, fear tells me I might fall.
 Thus, I slow down.
 If I fight the fear, it doesn’t run out.
 It stays around and fights back making me more afraid of falling until, finally, I listen.

-If I imagine trying not to love when I love, trying not to be angry when I’m angry, the love or anger only gets stronger.
-Thus, if I try to solve the emotion that I call the pain of failing to ignore, using problem solving responses, (psr’s), instead of letting it run out, the pain of failing to ignore fights back, by producing psr’s against the psr’s; in other words counter-thoughts.
-I’m now fighting with myself.
-I’m in a dilemma, in inner conflict, in a back and forth, in tension, and it’s often painful.
-This rapidly takes on a life of its own, that is to say, it gains momentum rapidly.
-I’m now driven, controlled, to only seek relief from the fear constantly entering my mind.
-This bad momentum is the fear-driven seeking of relief.
-It is what drives all addictions, obsessions, conflicts between people, problems of living moment to moment.
+If I imagine trying not to love when I love, trying not to feel anger when it appears, the love or anger only gets stronger.
+Thus, if I try to solve the emotion that I call the pain (really, grief) of failing to ignore, using problem solving responses, psr’s, instead of letting it run out, the pain of failing to ignore fights back.
+It produces psr’s against the psr’s trying to seek relief by solving it.

 The second negative that occurs when I fail to externalize my true response: I lose identity and my mood drops.
 These are two negatives, but they are so tightly linked that they are one.

 I am sad because I am missing from my own life.
-I lose identity because my yes’s and no’s, which are how I know who I am, don’t feel real because their stuck in my head.
+I lose identity because my yes’s and no’s, which are how I know who I am, don’t feel real because they’re stuck in my head.

 This causes a weird, opposite result.
 A “yes” that’s stuck inside my head becomes a “no” on the outside.
 The opportunities in my life pass me by, as if I’ve said “no” to them, because I can’t say yes to them.
 A “no” that’s stuck inside my head becomes a “yes” on the outside.
 I do things, and people do things to me, that I don’t want, that I’m saying “no” to inside my head.
-These cause small mood drops, or rarely, large mood drops, really, grief reactions, that add up to bigger, longer mood drops.
+These stuck yes’s and no’s cause small mood drops, or rarely, large mood drops, really, grief reactions, that add up to bigger, longer mood drops.

 How do I bitch and complain, do flow?

 I do the Seeing Sequence.
-See any of the “Seeing Sequence Meets” posts, like this one.
-How to do it.
+See any of the “Seeing Sequence Meets” posts, like this one: How to do it.
 The Seeing Sequence meets procrastination.

 Summary: